neverlink/windows-terminal-context-menu/README.md

 ### 2. Adding the new keys

-Edit the path to Windows Terminal where necessary.
+Replace the path to Windows Terminal with your own, as it differs between versions.

 You can also set the `Position` to either `Top` or `Bottom`.
 ```